-Finding an individual’s optimal combination therapy is medically necessary when T4 monotherapy fails due to poor T4-T3 conversion and when T3 monotherapy would be too extreme.
+Finding an individual’s optimal combination therapy is medically necessary when conventional T4 monotherapy fails to treat hypothyroidism due to

 Knowledge of the science behind what we’re doing helps us adapt our ratio, dose, and even the timing of our doses, to achieve better health outcomes.

 Elsewhere I’ve critiqued the limited-ratio 1:14 dosing model that some thyroid scientists have been testing in clinical trials since the 1990s — I ridicule it by calling it what it is — a “mini-T3-mono-combination” therapy — because it isn’t that different from T4 monotherapy, and it’s no surprise that results of randomized clinical trials show not much difference between two inflexible therapy models.